 No. As noted earlier, the law explicitly protects the operation of family child care in residential property, and so a landlord may not evict a tenant solely for operating a family child care home.[i]
 However, a landlord may evict a tenant for a valid reason such as failing to pay rent, violating another lease term, or if the landlord plans to move into the rental unit.

-[i] Cal.
-Gov’t Code § 12955(p)(1) defines “source of income” as “lawful, verifiable income paid directly to a tenant or paid to a representative of a tenant”; licensed family child care is a lawful source of income because it is paid directly to the child care provider in exchange for her care of children.
+[ii] Cal.
+Gov’t Code § 12955(p)(1) defines “source of income” as “lawful, verifiable income paid directly to a tenant, or to a representative of a tenant”; licensed family child care is a lawful source of income because it is paid directly to the child care provider in exchange for the care of children.

 Many providers include in policies distributed to parents the need to be respectful of neighbors when dropping off and picking up children.
 Most child care providers plan activities for children that consider and respect the needs of other tenants.